Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 And the Democrats lost big.

-The Democrats want to win the House in 2014.
+And the Democrats want to win the House in 2014.

-And what they're trying to do is with this campaign, have all these Hollywood celebrities and Silicon Valley celebrities and all these people out there singing its praises, all these athletes, the NFL, the NBA talk about how wonderful Obamacare is.
+And what they're trying to do is with this campaign, have all these Hollywood celebrities and Silicon Valley celebrities and all these people out there singing its praises, all these athletes, the NFL, the NBA, talk about how wonderful Obamacare is.

-So that it's not an albatross around the Democrats' neck when the election happens in 2014.
+It's the greatest thing in the world, so that it's not an albatross around the Democrats' neck when the election happens in 2014.

-The other reason for the ongoing advertising is to get people to sign up at the exchange.
+The other reason for the ongoing advertising is to get people to sign up at the exchange since the employer doesn't have to provide health insurance now.

-You know, wait a let shoe drops.
+You know, way the lat shoe drops.

-You talk about rational and irrational behavior.
+You're talking about rational and irrational behavior.

-Sayonara, see you later, head off to your exchange.
+Head off to your exchange.

 The people are going to get health insurance benefits are going to be key employees.